 The Master of Population Health Sciences (MPHS) program equips clinicians and clinical doctorates with the advanced population-based clinical outcomes research expertise that is necessary for successful careers as independent clinician-researchers.
 The full-time, 10-month format integrates easily into a clinical career.
 Part-time study options are also available for those with clinical duties.

-Applied coursework – The MPHS does not require a research thesis/capstone.
-Instead, the program makes innovative use of applied coursework to focus on the long-term application of skills.
-Using topics relevant to their careers and interests, the applied coursework allows MPHS students to practice the art of developing research study protocols, performing systematic reviews, designing epidemiologic studies and more.
-By developing these skills across a thematic research area of interest, students are well positioned to apply this knowledge to future studies as their careers advance.
+- Applied coursework – The MPHS does not require a research thesis/capstone.
+Instead, our program makes innovative use of applied coursework to focus on the long-term application of skills.
+Using topics relevant to our students careers and interests, the applied coursework allows MPHS students to practice the art of developing research study protocols, performing systematic reviews, designing epidemiologic studies and more.
+By developing these skills across a thematic research area of interest, our students are well positioned to apply this knowledge to future studies as their careers advance.
 Elective courses range from Randomized Controlled Trials to Systematic Reviews and Meta-Analysis and Comparative Effectiveness Research.

 Learn more at www.mphs.wustl.edu.